 Broadleaffarms2021@gmail.com.
 Open: Beginning in late June Blackberries PYO from 10 am to 6 pm every day.

 Click here for current open hours, days and dates.
 Directions: On State Route 314 south of Steam Corners Road.

 Click here for a map and directions.
 We use natural practices, but are not yet certified Organic.
 Payment: Cash, Debit cards, Visa, MasterCard.

 Click here for our Facebook page.
 The ONLY pyo crops offered are blackberries and sunflowers.
 (ADDED: January 21, 2021)

 Apple Hill Orchards - Uses integrated pest management practices, apples, pumpkins, Cider

 mill (fresh apple cider made on the premises), U-pick and already picked,

-farm market, gift shop, porta-potties are available, picnic area (bring your own food),
+farm market, gift shop, porta-potties are available, picnic area you may bring your own food,

 farm animals, birthday parties, school tours